containers/podman-desktop/website/docs/proxy/index.md

 1. Restart your computer.

-1. Download the installer for restricted environments.
+1. Download the _Installer for restricted environments_ from to the [Windows downloads page](/downloads/windows).

-   From a host that has access to external resources, go to the [Windows downloads page](/downloads/windows), and click the link for your platform: `x64` or `arm64`.
+   It has all artifacts required to install Podman Desktop and Podman, and does not require Internet access to download resources during installation.
+   However, it does not contain additional utilities, such as Compose or Kind.

-1. Copy the downloaded file to the Windows host in a restricted environment.
+1. Copy the downloaded file to the Windows host in a restricted environment, and run it.

-1. Install Podman Desktop.

-   Run the Windows installer for restricted environments.

 1. The **Dashboard** screen displays: _<Icon icon="fa-solid fa-info" size="lg" /> Podman needs to be set up_.